melinseyfettin/NFT-Generator-for-Art/README.md

 ## Project Description

 The Project will create arts by combining different layers of png files and generate one piece of art.
 It will accomplish that by using their given rarity values such as “super rare”, “rare”, “original” can be values for rarities.
-It will generate arts by requested rarity values and it will give us randam matched arts in given rarity value.
+It will generate arts by requested rarity values and it will give us random matched arts in given rarity value.

 # How to Use
 ## Run The Code